Marwin González: Professional career

+Chicago Cubs

 Minor leagues

 González was signed as an international free agent by the Chicago Cubs on November 23, 2005.
 From 2006 through 2011, he played in the Cubs' farm system, reaching the Triple-A level in 2011 with the Iowa Cubs.
 He was an infielder through 2008, then also started to play as an outfielder in 2009.

-The Boston Red Sox selected González from the Cubs in the 2011 Rule 5 draft, and then traded him to the Houston Astros for pitcher Marco Duarte.

 Houston Astros

+On December 8, 2011, the Boston Red Sox selected González from the Cubs in the Rule 5 draft, and then traded him to the Houston Astros in exchange for pitcher Marco Duarte.

+Major leagues

 In 2012, González made the Astros' Opening Day roster.
 He played 80 games with the Astros and 13 games in Triple-A with the Oklahoma City RedHawks.
 With Houston, he batted .234 with two home runs and 12 runs batted in (RBIs).
 During 2013, González again split time between MLB (72 games) and Triple-A (44 games).
 With the Astros on April 2, González broke up a perfect game bid by Yu Darvish of the Texas Rangers with two outs in the bottom of the ninth inning.
 For the season with Houston, he batted .221 with four home runs and 14 RBIs.